zevlg/telega.el/README.md

 Being in active development, `telega.el` is not ready to be distributed on archives such as MELPA.
-At the moment, the only way to use is from this git repositary.
+At the moment, the only way to use is from this git repository.
 This involves few simple steps described below.

 `telega.el` is built on top of the official library provided by